 - Later in the game, at Venus Lighthouse, you fight Saturos and his partner Menardi to prevent them from lighting the lighthouse.
 Due to your massive increase in strength since the previous fight at Mercury, you defeat them with (relative) ease.
 After the fight, Mia actually says outright, "You can barely stand," in response to a comment from the injured Saturos.
 Cue Mia eating her words, dragon style.
 This trope, but with the roles reversed.

-- The sequel Lost Age also has two incidents of this trope After the fight with replacement baddies Agatio and Karst atop the Jupiter Lighthouse.
-Regardless of how the fight goes, they're forced to make a hasty retreat because the fight with Felix and Co. took to much out of them, and the heroes from the last game are on their way up.
-Once the villains leave, Issac and co. arrive a tense standoff ensues between the two teams (long story).
+- The sequel Lost Age also has two incidents of this trope after the fight with replacement baddies Agatio and Karst atop the Jupiter Lighthouse.
+Regardless of how the fight goes, they're forced to make a hasty retreat because the fight with Felix and Co. took too much out of them, and the heroes from the last game are on their way up.
+Once the villains leave, Isaac and co. arrive and a tense standoff ensues between the two teams (long story).
 Ivan defuses the situation by suggesting they return to the local village to resolve things, as both teams are too tired to fight.

 - By the time the last fight in video game Def Jam: Fight for New York comes around, your character has done the Charles Atlas Superpower power-ups for so long he has become a virtually Made of Iron fighting machine, so fighting the cowardly Manipulative Bastard Bad Boss who has never shown any sign of having any fighting ability seems like it should be pretty anti-climactic... except that he stabs you in the back with a cane sword before the bout begins, significantly lowering your health.